DanialBeg/DanialBeg/README.md

 ### Hello! 👋

-I'm a 3rd year Computer Science major at the University of California, Riverside.
+I'm a 4th year Computer Science major at the University of California, Riverside.

 Feel free to reach out if you would like to connect!

-Serving as the Director of [Citrus Hack](https://citrushack.com/).

 If you're interested in learning more about my work feel free to check out my [website](https://danialbeg.com/)!